iemkek/SAP_Conversational_AI_Assignments/README.md

 To perform the address lookup, an additional function is needed in the webhook.js file.
 This function will call a simple third-party service that takes a postal code in the url and returns the corresponsing street and city.
 The result can then be saved using the chatbot memory functionality so it can be used at a later stage.

 #### Step 1: Add the address lookup function to the webhook.js file
-Add the following code to the webhook.js file.
+Add the following code to the webhook.js file:

 ```javascript
 app.post('/postAddressLookup', (req, res) => {